na396/SGCP/README.md

 setwd(workingDir)
 ```

-In the first place, we need to download the gene expression file.
-GEOquery (for more information visit [GEOquery guide](https://bioconductor.org/packages/release/bioc/vignettes/GEOquery/inst/doc/GEOquery.html)) is a package in R that can be used for obtaining gene expression data from [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
-We use GEOquery to download the expression file for `GSE181225` from its [Gene Expression Omnibus page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE181225)).
-As it is seen in the page, File `GSE181225_LNCaP_p57_VO_and_p57_PIM1_RNA_Seq_normalizedCounts.txt.gz` in  the `Supplementary file` section, contains the normalized gene expression.
-We have to download the `Supplementary file`.
-Please note that downloaded file can be found in `baseDir` .
+First, we need to download the gene expression file.
+The R package `GEOquery` is used to obtain gene expression data from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
+For detailed information on how to use GEOquery, refer to the [GEOquery guide](https://bioconductor.org/packages/release/bioc/vignettes/GEOquery/inst/doc/GEOquery.html).

+To download the expression file for `GSE181225`, visit its [Gene Expression Omnibus page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE181225).
+On the page, locate the file` GSE181225_LNCaP_p57_VO_and_p57_PIM1_RNA_Seq_normalizedCounts.txt.gz` in the `Supplementary files` section, which contains the normalized gene expression data.
+Download this `supplementary file` and save it to the directory specified by `baseDir`.

 ```{r}